sile-typesetter/casile/README.md

 ### Docker Setup

-Use of the [Docker container][dockerhub] can make it a lot easier to get up and running because you won't need to have a huge collection of dependencies installed.
+Use of the [Docker container][dockerhub] can make it a lot easier to get up and running because you won’t need to have a huge collection of dependencies installed.
 Download (or update) the image using  `docker pull siletypesetter/casile:latest`.
 Note *latest* will be the most recent stable tagged release, or you may substitude a specific tag (e.g. *v0.2.0*) or *master* for the more recent Git commit build.